 So, if you keep asking for the impossible, you can quickly lose the respect of your whole team.

 If staff feel like they can never, and will never, be able to meet your unrealistic expectations, they may feel like their only option is to resign.

 Not only do you lose valuable knowledge and expertise, there’s even more chance that the remainder of your team will begin to exit your company.

 As you can see, setting unrealistic expectations for staff can have serious ramifications.
 It can not only effect employees themselves, but also the business and ultimately its success.
 It’s therefore important for this behaviour to stop.

-Make a change now by following these 6 steps:
+Make a change now by following these six steps:

-- Recognise the issues – The first step is realising that you set unrealistic expectations.
+The first step is touching base with your team and asking for feedback.
 Review previous projects, or ask your team if they think your targets are fair or unobtainable.

 Just because you want something to be completed within a month, doesn’t mean it can be completed in that timeframe.